-The "include" parameters turn detection in their particular directions on and off.
-Note that detection in "x" (=time) direction means detection of contiguous high-power samples in time, such as transmitters that occupy the same channel continuously.
+(which is the time-direction) means detection of contiguous high-power samples in time, such as transmitters that occupy the same channel continuously.
 The y-direction detection is sensitive to transient, broadband RFI.

-- data (Data) The data (modified in place). - xthreshold_f (number) Threshold factor in time direction - ythreshold_f (number) Threshold factor in frequency direction
+- data (Data) The data (modified in place) - x_threshold_factor (number) Threshold factor in time direction - y_threshold_factor (number) Threshold factor in frequency direction - x_direction (boolean) Enable flagging in time direction - y_direction (boolean) Enable flagging in frequency direction aoflagger.threshold_channel_rms(data, threshold, flag_low_outliers)